-The course provides opportunity for completion of production and post-production of the Senior Film or Capstone Thesis.
-The course is devoted to animation, rendering, special effects, and final editing of animation and a soundtrack.
+This course is taken by students enrolled in their spring semester of the senior year of the Animation Program.
+Students continue working on the project they began in ANM 401.
+This course provides the opportunity for completion of pre-production, production, or post production of a senior level short animated film.
+Research and application of skills will depend upon the chosen specialization of the student (Pre-Production, Production, Post-Production, or Generalist).
 Original films are debuted at a screening that is open to the public.
 A studio course.
-For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisites: ANM 303; must earn C or above in all prerequisites for this course.
+A minimum grade of C is required for animation majors to successfully complete this course.
+Prerequisites: ANM 401; must earn C or above in all prerequisites for this course.
 6 credits (Spring)